 • QUALITY OF THE SYNTHESIS PAPERS: The quality score summarises 16 criteria assessing the quality of three main aspects of the synthesis papers: 1) the literature search strategy and studies selection; 2) the statistical analysis; 3) the potential bias.
-Details on quality criteria can be found in this document →.
+Details on quality criteria can be found in this document \rightarrow .

-As shown in the "Quality score" in Table 2, the quality level of the synthesis paper was of 62%.
-The following quality criteria were not satisfied: "Number of studies at each step", "Individual effect sizes", "Dataset available" and "Publication bias analysed".
+As shown in the "Quality score" in Table 2, the quality level of the synthesis paper was of 69%.
+The following quality criteria were not satisfied in the reviewed synthesis paper: "Number of studies at each step", "Individual effect sizes", "Dataset available" and "Publication bias analysed".